C-Accel-CRIPT/sdk-archive/docs/tutorials/full_tutorial.md

 This tutorial covers a sample workflow for adding experimental data to <a href="https://criptapp.org" target="_blank">CRIPT</a>, which includes creating `Project`, `Collection`, `Experiment`, `Process`, `Material`, `File`, and `Data` nodes, as well as how to add `Ingredients` and `Conditions` to a `Process` node.
 Steps should be done sequentially, as some steps rely on the completion of previous steps.

 ???
 "What is a node?"
+    A *node* is simply a CRIPT object (e.g., `Project`, `Experiment`)  in the graph-based data model.
+Details on how to create, modify, and save different type of nodes are given in the following sections.

 # Install CRIPT